 - 5.4.3 Unit does not loose CF due to turns made during retreat. - 5.4.4 If cavalry unit retreats on/through hex occupied by friendly non-cavalry unit then this unit is eliminated.
-Such ride down is obligatory if this is the only way for cavalry to make full retreat (see 5.8). - 5.4.5 Retreat is not possible into enemy ZoC or on terrain inaccessible for given unit. - 5.4.6 If Player cannot retreat by required number of hexes it loses 1 SP for each hex the retreat was not possible (from all fighting units).
+Such ride down is obligatory if this is the only way for cavalry to retreat the full required distance (see 5.8). - 5.4.5 Retreat is not possible into enemy ZoC or on terrain inaccessible for given unit. - 5.4.6 If Player cannot retreat by required number of hexes it loses 1 SP for each hex the retreat was not possible (from all fighting units).
+If the loss causes unit's elimination it happens on last hex of retreat (unit must retreat by maximum number of hexes possible and then take loses due to partial retreat).

 If defender must retreat by 4 hexes (D4 result) but he can move only 3 hexes from hex the combat took place, it loses 1 SP.

-If several units defended it is Player's choice which one will suffer loses.
-If the loss causes unit's elimination it happens on last hex of retreat (unit must retreat by maximum number of hexes possible and then take loses due to partial retreat).
+5.4.7 If several units defended it is Player's choice which one will suffer loses.